iriusrisk/startleft/docs/usage/Command-Line-Interface.md

-  parse     Parses source files into Open Threat Model search    Searches source files for the given query server    Launches the REST server to generate OTMs from requests validate  Validates a mapping or OTM file
+  parse     Parses source files into Open Threat Model search    Searches source files for the given query server    Launches the REST server to generate OTMs from requests summary   Generates a summary CSV file of the given source files validate  Validates a mapping or OTM file

 ```